-Furnace or Air Handler … what’s the differance?
+Furnace or air handler … what’s the difference?

 AirOne® technicians are trained to evaluate both the performance and the safety of your San Marcos gas furnace.
 A gas combustion furnace should always bring in combustion air from outside the condition space and exhaust the combustion air outside the conditioned space of the home.

 Most gas furnaces in the San Marcos area are central “forced air” type furnaces.
 Central forced air furnaces use a blower motor and squire cage blower to force air across the furnace heat exchanger in into the duct system where the warm air is distributed thru out the home.
 Learn more about your gas furnace options.